apache/spark/docs/sql-ref-syntax-ddl-alter-view.md

 |Table Properties            |[created.by.user=John, created.date=01-01-2001, ....]|       |
 +----------------------------+-----------------------------------------------------+-------+

--- Use `DESC TABLE EXTENDED tempdb1.v2` before and after the `ALTER VIEW` to verify the change.
 -- Remove the key `created.by.user` and `created.date` from `TBLPROPERTIES`
 ALTER VIEW tempdb1.v2 UNSET TBLPROPERTIES ('created.by.user', 'created.date');